microsoft/dist-ir/docs/ir.md

 Op = {
     name: String
-        # Do we need this to be unique in a module?
-Across all modules?
+        # Do we need this to be unique in a function?
+Across all functions?
     op_type: OpType
         # The type of operator
     in_edges: List[Value]
-        # Pointer to a Value object either in Module.inputs or another Op.out_edges
+        # Pointer to a Value object either in Function.inputs or another Op.out_edges
     out_edges: List[Value]
         # To support ops that have more than one output
     attributes: Dict[String, Any]
         # Constant data for ops, e.g. stride of convolution or devices to scatter
-    submodules: List[Module]
+    subfunctions: List[Function]
 }

 OpType =